kristinemlarson/gnssrefl/docs/use_cases/use_tggo.md

 ### Make a SNR file

-Because the GNSS station is ~12 meters above the water, we are too close to the L1 Nyquist for a receiver that is sampling at 30 seconds.
-I recommend using the 15 second files that BFG started producing in summer 2022.
+Because the GNSS station is ~12 meters above the water, we are too close to the L1 Nyquist for a receiver that is sampling at 30 seconds.  **I strongly urge you to use the 15 second files** that BFG started producing in summer 2022.
+If you use the 30 second files, some of your solutions will be inaccurate.
 Make the following choices:

 - station tggo00deu (the longer station name will tell the code to find RINEX 3 instead of RINEX 2.11)
 - archive bfg